 Staging and Photography

-Many people – when asking, “What should I budget for if I sell my house on my own in Wilmington?” – often neglect to factor in this expense.
+Many people – when asking, “What should I budget for if I sell my house on my own in Eastern?” – often neglect to factor in this expense.
 But if you don’t want your house to sit on the market for months on end, you probably shouldn’t neglect staging and professional photography.

 Staging involves setting up and arranging your home so that it appears as appealing and inviting as possible.
 And then to display the staging in online listings, which is where a large percentage of buyers begin their search, you will likely need some professional photos, ranging in cost from $500 to $1,000.